Connect with us

 A ‘school’ rises amid the devastation

 One of the coworkers I traveled with to Craigtown is our photographer, Starr Sariego.
-She’s been politely nagging me for two weeks – Starr is a delightful human and would never actually nag someone, I’m quite sure – to do a story on parents in her neighborhood, Kenilworth, who started up a school of sorts for young after the storm hit and closed down all the schools.
+She’s been politely nagging me for two weeks – Starr is a delightful human and would never actually nag someone, I’m quite sure – to do a story on parents in her neighborhood, Kenilworth, who started up a school of sorts for young children after the storm hit and closed down all the schools.

 Erin Hallagan Clare’s business in West Asheville, Story Parlor, a narrative art space, was closed indefinitely after Helene. so she founded “Little Twisters.” // Watchdog photo by Starr Sariego